Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • Husbands: comment on the following statement by Jan Schrader, “So many men want a Godly wife but they do very little to make it happen.”
 Is this true in your marriage?
 What more can you do to help your wife be Godly?

 “Often people excuse selfishness, pride, or evil by claiming their rights.
-They think, ‘I can cheat on this test; after all, I deserve to pass this class,’ or ‘I can spend all this money on myself — I worked hard for it,’ or ‘I can get an abortion; I have a right to control my own body.’
+They think, ‘I can cheat on this test.
+After all, I deserve to pass this class,’ or ‘I can spend all this money on myself.
+I worked hard for it.’
+Or ‘I can get an abortion; I have a right to control my own body.’
 But as believers, we should have a different attitude, one that enables us to lay aside our rights in order to serve others.
 If we say we follow Christ, we must also say we want to live as He lived.
-We should develop His attitude of humility as we serve, even when we’re not likely to get recognition for our efforts.
+We should develop His attitude of humility as we serve.
+We’re to do this even when we’re not likely to get recognition for our efforts.
 Are you selfishly clinging to your rights, or are you willing to serve?”

 • Comment on the above statement as it applies to marriage.

-“MYTH 3: LOVE IS WHAT HOLDS A MARRIAGE TOGETHER.
-True, we don’t enter marriage without love.
-But once that step is taken, it is the vows that hold it together, “for better for worse, in sickness and in health…” Love may actually wax and wane and there are times it is absent altogether.
+It’s true; we don’t enter marriage without love.
+But once that step is taken, it is the vows that hold it together, “for better for worse, in sickness and in health…” Love may actually wax and wane.
+And there are times it is absent altogether.
 The vows said on the wedding day are sacred promises, said by billions of people.
 All marriage is spent learning the meaning of those vows.

 “Former Education Secretary Bill Bennett was invited to a colleague’s wedding.
 They did not exchange the traditional vows, but pledged to stay together ‘as long as love shall last.’
 He sent them paper plates as his wedding gift!”